Jenna and Chris

 Earlier in the evening, just as the party was kicking off, we got a call from the helicopter company.
 A weather window was opening up the following day, and we needed to be in Squamish by morning if we wanted to fly to the Tantalus Ridge.

-Around six in the morning we slipped out to sleep while the party kept going downstairs.
+Around six in the morning we slipped out to get a couple of hours of sleep while the party kept going downstairs.
 The last guests rolled out around seven-thirty.

 Chapter Two